How to Write Flash Fiction and Tell a Story in a Few Words

 Flash Fiction is the modern term applied to a very short story; usually one under 400 words in length.
-There is no generally accepted definition and some argue the term only applies to stories of less than 300 words and others say that any story under 1,000 words qualifies as flash fiction.
+There is no standard definition and some people argue the term only applies to stories of less than 300 words and others say that any story under 1,000 words qualifies.
 Whatever the agreed length of flash fiction, it should still contain all the elements that you would expect to find in a longer story.

 Flash fiction must have a beginning, middle and an end.
-For the story to have resonance there must be some change in action or motivation of the protagonist.
-The reader needs to feel that there is some kind of plot resolution by the end of the story.
+For the story to have impact there must be some change in action or motivation of the protagonist.
+The reader needs to feel that there is some kind of resolution by the end of the story.